 - 1.1 This Policy is issued under Section 14(3) of the Banking Act, 1995 as part of the Reserve Bank of Fiji's standards governing the conduct of banking business in Fiji.
+This Policy supersedes the Banking Supervision Policy Statement No.4 issued in 2016.
 The Policy must be read in conjunction with Banking Supervision Policy Statement No. 19 (BSPS 19), which establishes the framework for the management of market risk. - 1.2 This Policy provides the guidelines on the management of foreign exchange risk and settlement risk; and sets out the maximum limits for foreign currency net open positions; and reporting requirements in relation to prudent management of foreign currency exposures of licensed commercial banks.